Trendupp Awards: Rules

 The Trendupp Awards employ a no-voting system, with winners selected each year by a jury of industry leaders, headed by Iyinoluwa Aboyeji.
 Winners in each category are determined by the jury based on three criteria: creativity, consistency, and engagement.
 Nominations are open to the general public for the first three editions.

 Categories

 Force of Influence

 The Force of Influence is a prominent category in the Trendupp Awards, recognizing the influencer or content creator who had the greatest impact on the Nigerian social media space during the relevant year.
-Iyabo Ojo was the first winner of this category, Mr. Macaroni won this award in the second and third editions.
-In 2023, the organizers presented the category winner with a brand new car.
-Kie Kie emerged the category winner in 2024, While Veekee James beat five (5) other leading creators to emerge winner in 2025.
+Iyabo Ojo was the first winner of this category; Mr. Macaroni won this award in the second and third editions.
+In 2023, the organizers presented the category winner with a new car.
+Kie Kie emerged the category winner in 2024, while Veekee James beat five other leading creators to emerge winner in 2025.

 Other categories

-The Trendupp Awards feature several additional categories:
+The Trendupp Awards feature a number of additional categories: